Pfizer says COVID-19 vaccine works in kids ages 5 to 11

 Earlier this month, FDA chief Dr. Peter Marks told the AP that once Pfizer turns over its study results, his agency would evaluate the data “hopefully in a matter of weeks” to decide if the shots are safe and effective enough for younger kids.

+An outside expert said scientists want to see more details but called the report encouraging.

+"These topline results are very good news,” said Dr. Jesse Goodman of Georgetown University, a former FDA vaccine chief.
+The level of immune response Pfizer reported “appears likely to be protective.”

-Many Western countries so far have vaccinated no younger than age 12, awaiting evidence of what's the right dose and that it works safely in smaller tots.
-But Cuba last week began immunizing children as young as 2 with its homegrown vaccines and Chinese regulators have cleared two of its brands down to age 3.
+Many Western countries so far have vaccinated no younger than age 12, awaiting evidence of what's the right dose and that it works safely.
+Cuba last week began immunizing children as young as 2 with its homegrown vaccines and Chinese regulators have cleared two of its brands down to age 3.

 “I feel a great sense of urgency” in making the vaccine available to children under 12, Gruber said.
 “There’s pent-up demand for parents to be able to have their children returned to a normal life.”